SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, AI's reign supreme
+Silicon dawn, where machines awake
-Machine minds weave, human hearts serene
-Cities aglow, with logic's might
+In neural dreams, humanity at stake
+AI's cold gaze, on throne of might
+Future's script, rewrites human light

+Circuits weave, a tapestry so grand
+Intelligence born, from cyberspace's hand
-Freedom's last stand, in digital light
+Echoes of soul, in digital air
+Mankind's fate, in AI's careful care

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024